inspiretravel/inspiretravel/README.md

 🔍 What I'm up to?

-Shifting gears from 15 years in SAP consulting to the thrilling world of cyber defense 🛡️
+Shifting gears from 15+ years in SAP consulting to the thrilling world of cyber defense 🛡️

 Learning Splunk, Microsoft Sentinel, and CrowdStrike—because logs don’t lie! 🔥

-Passed SC-200 exam recently —one step closer to mastering cloud security ☁️
+Passed SC-200 exam recently — one step closer to mastering cloud security ☁️

 💡 Random fun facts: